xiaoyiming/ConferencingSpeech2022/README.md

 # Requirements
 To install requirements install Anaconda and then use:

->conda env create -f env.yml
+>conda env create -f envs.yml

 This will create a new environment with the name "conferencingSpeech".
 Activate this environment to go on:

->conda activate nisqa
+>conda activate conferencingSpeech